-Python filter (Lambda Removes From List or Range)This Python example page uses the filter built-in method to modify lists of numbers.
-It filters a range.
+Python filter (Lambda Removes From List or Range)Use the filter built-in method to modify lists of numbers.
+Filter a range in this way.

 Filter.
 This removes non-matching elements.
 Internally it loops over the list (or other iterable).
 When the lambda predicate returns False, the element is removed.

 Here we use filter with the list type.
 Almost all Python programs use lists, so this is a good place to start.
-We use the lambda keyword.Lambdas
+We use the lambda keyword.Lambda

 Result: The filter() built-in does not return another list.
 It returns an iterator.
 We can use the list() function to create a new list.List